stackbit-projects/ondevs-333e7/content/design.md

-          **You provide us with the necessary information about your business, and any additives that may be required for the website**
+          **You provide us with the necessary information about your business, and any additives that may be required for the website;**

           Business name, address, and  contact info.